 High precipitation events that flood streets and heavy, wet snowstorms have a major impact on inflows to the NWRF.
 This is primarily due to leakage into manholes.
+To avert this, we have installed extra seals in low lying manholes.
 Overall usage per capita continues to be tempered by lower water using plumbing fixtures and newer, less prone to leakage, infrastructure.
-Dry periods show the actual sewer inflows related to development & growth.
+Dry periods show the actual sewer inflows related to development and population growth.
 The differences between 2023 and 2024 are good examples of that here.